prakash13t/GreenABAP/README.md

-# GreenABAP
+# Green ABAP
-A sustainable programming guideline for ABAP
+A sustainable programming guidelines for Green ABAP